googleapis/google-cloud-cpp/google/cloud/composer/README.md

-# Cloud Composer API C++ Client Library
+# Cloud Composer C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Composer API][cloud-service-docs], a service to Manages Apache Airflow environments on Google Cloud Platform.
+This directory contains an idiomatic C++ client library for [Cloud Composer][cloud-service], a service that manages Apache Airflow environments on Google Cloud Platform.

 This library is **experimental**.
 Its APIs are subject to change without notice.